Reviews10 min read

 Flexible Cloud Provider Choice

 This is Cloudways' biggest differentiator, and it's not even close.
 Most managed hosts lock you into their own infrastructure with zero flexibility.
 Cloudways lets you pick from five providers — DigitalOcean, AWS, Google Cloud Platform, Vultr, and Linode.
-That matters if you have specific latency requirements, budget constraints, or compliance needs.
-DigitalOcean is the most popular (and cheapest) entry point.
-AWS and GCP cost more but bring enterprise-grade reliability to the table.
+That matters if you need specific latency, have budget constraints, or face compliance requirements.
+DigitalOcean is the most popular (and cheapest) starting point.
+AWS and GCP cost more but deliver enterprise-grade reliability.

 Managed Stack Out of the Box

 Every server comes pre-configured with Apache or NGINX, PHP (multiple versions), MySQL, Redis, Varnish, and Memcached.
-You don't touch any of that manually.
-PHP version switching takes about 30 seconds in the dashboard — fun fact, this alone has saved me from more than a few panicked client calls when a plugin update demands a specific PHP version.
-For developers managing multiple client sites, this feature saves hours per week.
+You don't touch any of it manually.
+Switching PHP versions takes about 30 seconds in the dashboard — honestly, this feature alone has saved me from more than a few panicked client calls when a plugin update demands a specific PHP version.
+For developers managing multiple client sites, this is a real time-saver.

 ThunderStack Performance Architecture

-Cloudways uses what they call ThunderStack — a combination of NGINX, Apache, MySQL, PHP-FPM, Varnish cache, Memcached, and Redis all working together.
-In real-world performance tests, WordPress sites on Cloudways consistently load under 1 second on the DigitalOcean tier when properly configured.
-The Breeze caching plugin (free, built by Cloudways) integrates natively with the stack and is, in my opinion, underrated compared to heavier alternatives like WP Rocket.
+Cloudways uses what they call ThunderStack — a combination of NGINX, Apache, MySQL, PHP-FPM, Varnish cache, Memcached, and Redis working in concert.
+In real tests, WordPress sites on Cloudways consistently load under 1 second on the DigitalOcean tier when properly set up.
+The Breeze caching plugin (free, built by Cloudways) integrates directly into the stack and is honestly underrated compared to heavier alternatives like WP Rocket.

 CloudwaysBot & Automated Backups

 The platform includes automated daily backups with flexible retention options.
-CloudwaysBot sends real-world server alerts — disk usage, RAM spikes, downtime — directly to Slack or email.
-Look, it's not the most sophisticated monitoring tool out there (New Relic it definitely isn't), but it catches the stuff that actually matters before it becomes a crisis.
+CloudwaysBot sends actual server alerts — disk usage, RAM spikes, downtime — straight to Slack or email.
+Look, it's not the most advanced monitoring tool around (New Relic it definitely isn't), but it catches what actually matters before things spiral.

 Staging Environments

-One-click staging is included on all plans, and you can push staging to production with a single click.
-It's not perfect — large database syncing can get flakey on oversized sites — but for 90% of use cases it works cleanly.
-Good enough that you'll actually use it, which is more than I can say for some competitors.
+One-click staging is included on all plans, and pushing staging to production is a single click away.
+It's not flawless — large database syncing can get temperamental on oversized sites — but for most use cases it works smoothly.
+Good enough that you'll actually use it.

 Team Collaboration and Multi-Site Management

-Cloudways has a proper team feature that lets you add team members with granular permissions.
-You can manage dozens of applications from a single dashboard and assign specific apps to team members without handing over full server access.
-Agencies running 20+ client sites will find this genuinely useful — it's one of those features that sounds boring until you desperately need it at 11pm.
+Cloudways has solid team features that let you add members with granular permissions.
+You can handle dozens of applications from a single dashboard and assign specific apps to team members without handing over full server access.
+If you're an agency running 20+ client sites, you'll find this genuinely useful.
+It's one of those features that sounds dull until you desperately need it at 11pm.

 Cloudflare Enterprise Integration

-Here's the deal — Cloudways bundles Cloudflare Enterprise CDN into its higher-tier plans (Cloudways Elastic Hosting) and offers it as an add-on for standard plans.
-Getting Cloudflare Enterprise at the price point Cloudways offers it is legitimately one of the better deals in managed hosting right now.
-Most businesses would pay significantly more for that tier of Cloudflare access on their own.
+Here's the deal — Cloudways bundles Cloudflare Enterprise CDN into higher-tier plans (Cloudways Elastic Hosting) and offers it as an add-on for standard plans.
+Getting Cloudflare Enterprise at Cloudways' pricing is legitimately one of the better deals in managed hosting right now.
+You'd pay significantly more for that tier of Cloudflare access on your own.

 Free SSL and Easy Domain Management

 Let's Encrypt SSL certificates are free and auto-renewing.
-DNS management is handled directly in the platform.
-Nothing fancy here — it just works, which is honestly all you want from SSL management.
+DNS management happens directly in the platform.
+Nothing fancy here — it just works, which is honestly all you need from SSL.

 Cloudways Pricing in 2026